VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs

 \paragraph{\textsc{Hierarchical} baseline settings} For the hierarchical baseline, in each call, we generate $10$ subtopics to ensure comprehensive coverage of the problem space.
 We then generate $1$ sample for each such topic to return $10$ instances.

-\paragraph{\ourmethod\ Hyperparameters} Our experiment settings are as follows:\textbf{Number of explorers ($b$)}: $3$, \textbf{Number of anchor points ($k$)}: $10$, \textbf{Maximum iterations ($T$)}: $200$, \textbf{Samples per LLM call ($|\mathcal{B}|$)}: $10$, \textbf{Target dataset size ($l$)}: $500$.
+\paragraph{\ourmethod\ Hyperparameters} Our experiment settings are as follows: \textbf{Number of explorers ($b$)}: $3$, \textbf{Number of anchor points ($k$)}: $10$, \textbf{Maximum iterations ($T$)}: $200$, \textbf{Samples per LLM call ($|\mathcal{B}|$)}: $10$, \textbf{Target dataset size ($l$)}: $500$.
 For initializing $\tau$, we followed the initialization procedure in Appendix \ref{set_tau}.
 See Appendix \ref{refinement-prompts} for the meta-prompts used in the refinement procedure.

-\paragraph{Evaluation Jury} All generated outputs were evaluated by a panel consisting of GPT-4, GPT-4o, and GPT-4.1, providing a robust assessment framework.
+\paragraph{Evaluation Jury} All generated outputs were evaluated by a panel consisting of GPT-4, GPT-4o, and GPT-4.1, providing a robust quality assessment framework.
 We use the mean function to obtain jury consensus scores for each dimension in the rubric.
+We use the standard rubrics as in \cite{paech2024eqbenchemotionalintelligencebenchmark} for poem generation.
+For other tasks, we use this template and modify it to be more task-specific.
 The prompts used for jury evaluation are available in the Appendix \ref{quality-prompts}.